ilyathewhite/PointFree-PrimeTime-Alt/README.md

 # PointFree-PrimeTime-Alt

-A nore efficient approach that doesn't require a global app state of the whole app + app wide reducer + global app UI update on every state change
+A more efficient approach that doesn't require a global app state of the whole app + app wide reducer + global app UI update on every state change

 The key differences from PointFree: